ixmanuel/creation-pods/README.md

 - Autonomus injection avoids global dependency-injection-container.
 - Simple code, is maintainable code.

-### Hacks because of limitation of the language
-- Convenience constructors are implemented with static methods because php doesn't provide overloading, but it mimics the same functionallity, they return new objects.
-Thus, they are composable. (new Object) do the same as (Object::new)

 ### Advantages of the language
 - Referencing of classes and interfaces with its namespace.

 ### Alternatives
-- Usage of mapping or anonymous classes (tests cover this case).
+- Usage of mapping or anonymous classes.
 - Passing empty objects that create those who are fully identifiable.

 ### Here is an example that reconstitutes an entity from a data store.